4PACE/provide-nested-set-state/README.md

 ## Performance Considerations

-Using `provideNestedSetState` in a root component and passing the new setState functions down the component tree, will cause all child components of the tree to rerender when a state in a child component is changed.
-For small data sets this is not a problem.
+Updating the state in a child component will update the state in the parent component as well.
+This causes it to rerender, along with all its child components For small data sets this is not a problem.
 But very long lists or deeply nested trees may become laggy due to the amount of rerenders.
-This is a common consideration in React development and React offers a simple solution with the <a href="https://react.dev/reference/react/memo" target="_blank">memo</a> function.
+This is a common consideration in React development and React offers a solution with the memo function.

 From the documentation:
 > React normally re-renders a component whenever its parent re-renders.
 With memo, you can create a
 > component that React will not re-render when its parent re-renders so long as its new props are
 > the same as the old props.

+The setState function provided by provideNestedSetState is memoized out-of-the-box and is referentially stable, meaning it remains consistent across renders.
+By using React
+<a href="https://react.dev/reference/react/memo" target="_blank">memo</a>,
-The setState function provided by provideNestedSetState comes memoized out-of-the-box and is referentially stable, meaning it remains consistent across renders.
-By leveraging memoization, you can ensure that components only re-render when necessary, greatly improving performance with deeply nested or large data sets.
+you can ensure that components only re-render when necessary, greatly improving performance with deeply nested or large data sets.

 ## Limitations
 Currently, the `provideNestedSetState` can be used "only" seven levels deep.
-This should cover any sane use case for state management.
+This should cover most common use cases for state management.
 Seven levels is for example `obj.a.b.c.d.e.f.g` or `obj.a[1].c[0].e[5].g` or `arr[0][1][2][3][4][5][6]`.
-Data that deep or even deeper might indicate a need to refactor.
-If you really want to / have to go there you can call `provideNestedSetState` seven levels deep and call it again on the resulting function.
+For scenarios requiring deeper nesting, you can call `provideNestedSetState` again on the resulting function.
 ```typescript
 const sevenLevelsDeep = provideNestedSetState(setState, "a", "b", "c", "d", "e", "f", "g",);
 const evenDeeperStill = provideNestedSetState(sevenLevelsDeep, "h", "h", "i");
 ```

 ## FAQ
 - _Can I use `provideNestedSetState` with plain JavaScript?_
   Sure.
 Usage in plain JavaScript is the same.
-You will lose the type safety of course.

 - _How does `provideNestedSetState` change the state?_
-  `provideNestedSetState` will not modify the state at all until called.
-Under the hood it returns a function that - once it is called - will call the original setState and provide it with what you called it with, updating the original state using the path you provided.
+  `provideNestedSetState` will not modify the state directly.
+It relies on function composition and will return a function that - once it is called - will call the original setState.
+  It will update the original state using the path and state changes you provided.

 - _Can I use `provideNestedSetState` with non-serializable state?_
   No, `provideNestedSetState` supports only serializable state.
 That is literal objects (`{}`), arrays (`[]`), number, string, boolean.
+If you have a use case for non-serializable state, please open a ticket.